Your cold storage facility may look like any other warehouse from the outside—but you know that it is far different on the inside.

 Special Considerations for Cold Storage

 As the nation’s appetite for fresh-frozen and refrigerated foods has expanded, so has the need for cold storage facilities.
 However, operating a refrigerated warehouse takes extra steps to keep those perishable items in top condition.

-Here are the primary considerations for cold storage:
+Here are some primary considerations for cold storage facilities:

 - Employees working in a cold storage warehouse must have suitable equipment and gear to handle the cold.

 - Perishable stock must be carefully exchanged and rotated using First In, First Out (FIFO) racking practices.